← All Integrations

 1. Go to the projects page inside of the Stormly application and click Set-Up Data.

-2. Under Use tracking code from: copy and paste the script onto the (static) HTML page where you bootstrap your React app.
-Usually this is somewhere like index.html or app.html.
+2. Under Use tracking code from: copy and paste the script onto the static HTML page where you bootstrap your React app (usually index.html or app.html):

 Note: Tracked data becomes available in Stormly within seconds usually, but new projects become "active" only once at least 50 unique users are tracked.